NavigateLabs/boardlocked/README.md

 ## How Boardlocked plays

-Simply, you move one tile then complete one task before you can move again.
-Movement is adjacent to the tile you're currently standing on, meaning the tiles north, south, east or west.
-Tiles with no completeable goals turn into free tiles, and whenever you're next to a free tile you will also roll the tiles adjacent to that one.
+Simply, you move one chunk then complete one task before you can move again.
+Movement is adjacent to the chunk you're currently standing on, meaning the chunks north, south, east or west.
+Chunks with no completeable goals turn into free spaces, and whenever you're next to a free space you will also roll the chunks adjacent to that one.

 The tasks are similar to those you would expect from chunklocked, I.e. get a new BiS, skilling activity, collection log, quests and such.

 You have access to everything in previously unlocked chunks, so you can re-enter areas you have previously been to.
-However you must focus on your goal.
-I.e. if you need to get woodcutting to lvl 60, that should be the goal you focus on in your unlocked chunks and you shouldn't go train thieving.
+However you must focus on your task.
+I.e. if you need to get woodcutting to lvl 60 to cut yew, that should be the goal you focus on in your unlocked chunks and you shouldn't go train thieving.

-The tasks are more than likely begin very simple (get an axe, cut a tree), but not to worry, after a couple tiles you'll find yourself with increasingly harder tasks.
+The tasks are more than likely begin very simple (get an axe, cut a tree), but not to worry, after a couple chunks you'll find yourself with increasingly harder tasks.

 ## Start a new account